kartonfarkas/api_docs/source/suite/contacts/contact_list_remove_contacts.rst

      }
    }

-Where:
+.. list-table:: **Result Example Details**
+   :header-rows: 1
+   :widths: 10 40

+   * - Name
+     - Description
+   * - *deleted_contacts*
-* *deleted_contacts* is the number of contacts successfully deleted from the list
+     - Number of contacts successfully deleted from the list
+   * - *errors*
-* *errors* details any contacts not removed from the list, expressed as an array which contains the ID and the reason for the error
+     - Details any contacts not removed from the list, expressed as an array which contains the ID and the reason for the error

 Errors
 ------